oxfordinternetinstitute/oxonfair/README.md

 ### Full install for running the test suite

-Download the source of oxonfair and in the source directory run:
+Download the source of OxonFair and in the source directory run:
     pip install -e .\[tests\]

 Now run the [Example Notebook](examples/quickstart_autogluon.ipynb) or try some of the example below.

 For scikit/XGBoost, see [sklearn.md](./sklearn.md) and the [Example Notebook](examples/quickstart_xgboost.ipynb)

 For pytorch, see a toy example on [adult](./examples/pytorch_minimal_demo.ipynb) and for computer vision, this [Example Notebook](examples/quickstart_DeepFairPredictor_computer_vision.ipynb)

 More demo notebooks are present in the [examples folder](./examples/README.md).